 There are many types of dances among Native American tribes – the dance of rain, hope, love, grass, peace, war, nobility, and there is a prairie grouse dance (chicken dance).

 All Western tribes cerebrate grouse species with a version of chicken dance.
-The legion has it that one of young men who’s been watching prairie grouse courtship dance in springtime was given the power to dance like them by his spirit helper.
+The legend has it that one of young men who’s been watching prairie grouse courtship dance in springtime was given the power to dance like them by his spirit helper.
 The spirit empowered the dancer to cerebrate life and spirit of grouse with his dance.
 This traditional dance has been passed on from generation to generation until these days.

 Levon also told me many stories about Native Americans’ dances I never knew before.
 He said the dance has to be “shown and taught” – of course you can choose to do the dance, but to be a true dancer, it has to be given.